hyperkarmic/hyperkarmic/README.md

 # 💻🌎Hello world!!!🌎💻

 Greetings and salutations!
 I'm Si, a full stack dev from Manchester, England🌧️☂️.
 I recently finished a coding bootcamp.
 I'm presently honing my skills - and looking forward to starting my first coding job in the near future!
-43 years on planet Earth - it's time⌚!
+43 years on planet Earth - it's time⌚ to move onwards and upwards to my dream career!

 ## 🔧 Tech & tools I use to build stuff 🔧